 Magnesium plays a crucial role in our bodies.
-It works as a catalysator of many processes, enables the contraction of cardiomyocytes and stabilizes platelets in our blood.
-The physiological magnesium concentration in human serum is around 0.65 – 1.25 mmol/L. A lower magnesium level is called hypomagnesemia.
-70 % of serum magnesium is in a free, ionized form of Mg2+ cations, the other 30% is bound with proteins, mainly albumins.
+It works as a catalysator of many processes, enables the contraction of cardiomyocytes, and stabilizes platelets in our blood.
+The physiological magnesium concentration in human serum is around 0.65-1.25 mmol/L. A lower magnesium level is called hypomagnesemia.
+70% of serum magnesium is in a free, ionized form of Mg2+ cations, and the other 30% is bound with proteins, mainly albumins.

 What is the magnesium correction for albumin formula?

-Although there is no general agreement on how the magnesium correction for albumin should be achieved, the following equation has been proposed by Martin H. Kroll and Ronald J. Elin and published in an article from 1985 titled: “Relationships between Magnesium and Protein Concentrations in Serum”.
+Although there is no general agreement on how we should achieve the magnesium correction for albumin, the following equation has been proposed by Martin H. Kroll and Ronald J. Elin and published in an article from 1985 titled: “Relationships between Magnesium and Protein Concentrations in Serum”.

 The problem of hypoalbuminemia

 Albumins are the main proteins of human serum.
 They serve many functions in our bodies, such as maintaining oncotic blood pressure, regulating pH, and transporting hormones, cations (including magnesium), fatty acids, bilirubin, and many pharmaceuticals.